 The trustee will also seek to resolve either inconsistent or incomplete information in the bankruptcy petition.
 For instance, if the debtor has a large debt, but doesn't have any nonexempt property, the trustee will probably want to know why the money was spent.
 The trustee is always vigilant for any clues that the debtor may be trying to hide assets.

-In a Chapter 7 no-asset case, where the debtor has no assets that can be liquidated for distribution to creditors, the trustee isn't going to waste time asking too many questions, unless the information is suspect.
+In a Chapter 7 no-asset case, where the debtor has no assets to liquidate for distribution to creditors, the trustee will not waste time asking too many questions, unless the information is suspect.
 Since the trustee receives only a small portion of the filing fee, little time is wasted interviewing debtors who are unlikely to have any assets for distribution, unless the trustee believes that the debtor is trying to hide assets, or is otherwise dishonest.
 That there is usually 10, 20 or more other bankruptcy petitioners at the same meeting that must be interviewed further constrains the interview time of each debtor.
-Usually, several of the filers are represented by the same attorney, so the trustee will have each attorney come up for the interview, and then, each of the attorney's clients will come up sequentially to be interviewed.
-This is done so that the attorney can have all their papers ready at one time—the attorney remains seated with the trustee until all his clients have been interviewed.
+Usually, several petitioners are represented by the same attorney, so the trustee will have each attorney come up for the interview, and then, each of the attorney's clients will come up sequentially to be interviewed.
+This is done so that the attorney can have all their papers ready at one time — the attorney remains seated with the trustee until all his clients have been interviewed.

 Continuation of the Creditors Meeting

 If the trustee is unsatisfied with the answers provided by the debtor, then she may ask for additional documents.
-Usually, these documents can be mailed, but, in some cases, the trustee will continue the meeting at a later date, thus requiring the debtor to attend another meeting.
+Usually, these documents can be mailed, but the trustee may continue the meeting at a later date, thus requiring the debtor to attend another meeting.

 In a joint filing, both spouses must appear, but if the trustee requires a continuation of the session at a later date, then only one of them may be asked to come back.